 JULY 7 & 21 – Smith Island Puffin Search

 Smith Island is one of few areas left that tufted puffins are regularly seen in the San Juan Islands.
 Historically, these birds had many nesting colonies throughout the islands.
 However, due to population declines they have become rare and are listed as a “species of concern”.

 Bring your binoculars, a camera, sun screen and jacket/windbreaker.
-The Salish Sea has plenty of indoor seating, as well as ample outdoor viewing areas on two levels of the boat.
+Our vessels have plenty of indoor seating, as well as ample outdoor viewing areas on two levels of the boat.